Free Theatre Ensemble

 Member: Sue Hassell

-Michael Prentice (Working Chair) is an independent brand and communications strategist, having previously run and lead strategic development for design and advertising agencies.
+Michael Prentice is an independent brand and communications strategist, having previously run and lead strategic development for design and advertising agencies.
 He has a long history of supporting the arts - including founding Chair of The Black Grace Trust (contemporary dance); Director of the Aotea Board of Management (performing arts facilities), and Trustee of Auckland Opera Studio.
 He is currently a member of the Arts Council for Creative New Zealand.

 President: Peter Falkenberg